tikv/website/content/docs/3.0/tasks/getting-started.md

         weight: 2
 ---

-# Install and Deploy TiKV Using Docker Compose

 This guide describes how to quickly deploy a TiKV testing cluster using [Docker Compose](https://github.com/pingcap/tidb-docker-compose/) on a single machine.
 Currently, this installation method only supports the Linux system.

 > **Warning:** Do not use Docker Compose to deploy the TiKV cluster in the production environment.
 For production, [use Ansible to deploy the TiKV cluster](../deploy/using-ansible.md).